jasonzenarosa/adventure-game-engine/README.md

 A typical CYOA game can have a variety of branching plots, all leading to different endings.

-Now that you understand how a CYOA game works, here's how to make one using the CYOA Engine!
+Now that you understand how a CYOA game works, here's how to make one using the Adventure Game Engine!

 ### Step 1: Create Your Prompts!